Sightseeing Spots

 Address 1 cho-me Iwakuni, Iwakuni City, Yamaguchi Prefecture 741-0062

-Parking Available (Downstream and upstream parking lots will require a fee during busy daytime hours)
+Parking Available (Downstream and upstream parking lots will require a fee during busy day)

 Price/s ・Bridge Crossing Fee: Adults 310 yen, Children 150 yen (For groups of 15 or more: Adults 260 yen, Children 120 yen)